7 Tips to Buy a Used Car and Avoid Getting Ripped Off

-Sharifi said it’s best to avoid shopping for a car on the weekend when there’s an influx of customers and sales staff is spread thin.
+It’s best to avoid shopping for a car on the weekend when there’s an influx of customers and sales staff is spread thin, Sharifi said.
 You’ll get more attention from the sales team by visiting on off hours, specifically on weekdays.

-Where you shop for a used car matters so you can avoid purchasing a lemon.
+Where you shop for used cars matters so you can avoid purchasing a lemon.

 Be wary of independent car lots that boast they can make you a deal regardless of your credit or circumstance.

 “Typically they’ll try to get you in with a low price, but you may not be getting the best quality car,” he said.
 “The other thing is that if you get your financing through those types of dealers, they typically charge you a much higher interest rate.”

 DeLorenzo recommends pre-qualifying for a loan at a bank or credit union before visiting a dealership.
 You can compare the offer with the dealer’s financing terms for better negotiating leverage.

 For any car dealer you visit, do some due diligence and check customer reviews online.
 If you know others who’ve recently purchased a car, ask for recommendations.